hebrides/intern-training/README.md

 No, you don't.

 How deep you want to go into DevOps depends on where you may work, or what you may want to do as an individual developer.
 You should learn the problems DevOps tools solve first, then decide if you need those solutions now, or if you're happier to acquire DevOps implementation details for your use cases as they become necessary to know.
-In the meantime, you can and should take [advantage](https://forge.laravel.com) of [services](https://www.meteor.com/cloud) that [solve](https://www.heroku.com) [common DevOps problems](https://vapor.laravel.com) for you.
+In the meantime, you can and should take [advantage](https://forge.laravel.com) of [services](https://www.meteor.com/cloud) that [solve](https://www.heroku.com) [common DevOps problems](https://vapor.laravel.com) for you, like [Netlify](https://netlify.app), [Laravel Vapor](https://youtu.be/iQHKY1vu_Ck), [Meteor Cloud](https://www.meteor.com/cloud), and [Amplify](https://aws.amazon.com/amplify/).

 What problems, after all, does a multinode manager like Kubernetes (or [Titus](https://github.com/netflix)) actually solve?
 [Big ones, mostly](https://kubernetes.io/case-studies/cern/).
-If you're building a web service that needs hundreds of nodes to support millions of customers, you may need to learn a tool like Kubernetes or [OpenStack](https://youtu.be/PVPFT9k6ZUU).
+If you're building a web service that needs hundreds of nodes to support millions of customers, you may need to learn a tool like Kubernetes and a cloud management system like [OpenStack](https://youtu.be/PVPFT9k6ZUU).
 If you want to make an AI tool that needs to run on thousands of nodes to crunch [petabytes](https://youtu.be/iUEecILAzR0) of data, and you want to use a large cloud vendor's machines with precision and thrift as demand scales, you will need to master DevOps software and scripting.

 [A media streaming service like Netflix](https://github.com/Netflix), e.g., must utilize DevOps tools, because of the amount of data and bandwidth the service provides: Millions of users watch 4K videos on demand with Netflix.